hslee16/gpt-researcher/README.md

 Our view on unbiased research claims:
 1. The main goal of GPT Researcher is to reduce incorrect and biased facts.
 How?
 We assume that the more sites we scrape the less chances of incorrect data.
 By scraping multiple sites per research, and choosing the most frequent information, the chances that they are all wrong is extremely low.
 2. We do not aim to eliminate biases; we aim to reduce it as much as possible. **We are here as a community to figure out the most effective human/llm interactions.**
 3. In research, people also tend towards biases as most have already opinions on the topics they research about.
 This tool scrapes many opinions and will evenly explain diverse views that a biased person would never have read.
+Which saves time.

 ---